(fic) you dream of seeing fire in them hills

 The glint of a medal on his father's chest catches the light still streaming through the windows.
 Open-mouthed and gap-toothed, Arthur can do nothing more than nod eagerly, train set forgotten.

 His is a childhood filled with nonfiction war novels devoured alongside engineering and physics textbooks well beyond his years.
-In place of the usual adolescent rot, there is the History Channel and a dog-eared copy of All Quiet on the Western Front.
+In place of the usual adolescent fancies, there is the History Channel and a dog-eared copy of All Quiet on the Western Front.

 It is his mother who insists upon a traditional education, a private prep school followed by a similarly exclusive undergraduate university, and it matters not to Arthur because he has always known where his journey will end.